nicolasard/payments/README.md

 ### Payments

-This apps allow you to handle your recurring payments from clients.
-Usefull to companies who provide services.
+This app allow you to handle your recurring payments from clients.
+Useful to companies who provide services.

 ***